-Blepharoplasty is used to remove excess sagging skin, muscle and fat from the upper eyelid and to lift drooping eyelids.
+Blepharoplasty is used to remove excess sagging skin, muscle, and fat from the upper lids and to lift drooping eyelids.
 The undereye puffiness or bags are caused by a collection of fat that becomes more apparent as the tissue in the lower lids relaxes and allows the fat to sag and bulge forward.

 Some temporary, non-surgical options can effectively treat the early stages of aging around the eyes, including creams, cosmetic laser treatments and injections of BOTOX® or fillers.
 However, for those seeking more permanent treatment or correction of more advanced aging, surgery is typically needed to attain the desired results.
 Blepharoplasty treatment lifts and treats drooping eyelids and reduces the appearance of under-eye bags to create a more energetic, youthful appearance.
 Dr. Schrader performs blepharoplasty in Princeton, NJ, to rejuvenate the area around the eye by:

-- Removing loose upper or lower eyelid skin
+- Removing loose upper lids or lower eyelid skin

 - Reducing under-eye puffiness